Remote learning: Can education find its focus in a world of distractions?

 Relinquish control or regain it: Engaging students on their terms

-Granted the goals are different.
+Granted, the goals are different.
 While businesses live and breath profit and growth, education lives and dies by how well it helps students fulfill their potential.
-But if the former is actively affecting the latter, then education may need to rethink its methods or risk losing yet more ground to the distraction merchants.School assessment hasn’t truly changed in a hundred years, making it almost impossible to measure the abilities and needs of today’s learners.
-In what other industry or sector would such tardiness be considered acceptable?
+But if the former is actively affecting the latter, then education may need to rethink its methods or risk losing yet more ground to the distraction merchants.If other sectors are using technology as a tool to better engage people, why can’t education do the same, albeit with a clearer focus on responsibility instead of revenue and exploration ahead of exploitation?
 Click To Tweet

 Of course, some might claim, with some justification, that it’s easier to use technology to entertain or distract than it is to teach.
 But this needn’t be the case.